-Whenever asbestos is identified in a workplace, you need to create an asbestos register to record the presence of all asbestos in the workplace.
-Asbestos registers must be reviewed if there is a change to the condition of asbestos, including if it is removed, enclosed or sealed.
+Whenever asbestos is identified in a workplace that you manage or control, you have a duty to create an asbestos register and keep it updated with any change to the condition of asbestos, including if it is removed, enclosed or sealed.
 The register must also be reviewed and if necessary revised every five years to keep it current.

 Provide access to the asbestos register

-You must provide a copy of your asbestos register:
+You must provide a copy of your asbestos register to:

-- An asbestos licence-holder who has been engaged to do asbestos removal work
+- an asbestos licence-holder who has been engaged to perform asbestos removal work

-- Employers who perform the follow asbestos-related activities:
+- employers who perform the following asbestos-related activities:

 Inform contractors who enter the workplace

-Before they start, any contractors who are engaged to perform work that involves the risk of exposure to asbestos must be provided with access to the asbestos register.
+Before they start, any contractors who are engaged to perform work that involves the risk of exposure to asbestos must be given a copy of the asbestos register.
 The register must include the location of the asbestos.

-A permit-to-work system can be implemented to ensure contractors are aware of asbestos before starting work.
+A permit-to-work system should be implemented to ensure contractors are aware of asbestos before starting work.

 Control the risk

-The Occupational Health and Safety Regulations specify three stages in the hierarchy of controls that must be used to control risks from asbestos.
+Victorian law specifies three stages in the hierarchy of control that must be used to control risks from asbestos.